PERFECT BOUND BROCHURES: A STRONGER, CLASSIER BOOK

 Usually a minimum of 36 pages of text is recommended for perfect bound brochure printing, but this will depend on the thickness of the paper used.
-We'd always recommend a perfect bound spine for anything with more pages than that anyway as it would be too bulky for a standard saddle-stitch.
+We'd always recommend a perfect bound spine for anything with more pages than that anyway as it would be too bulky and springy for a standard saddle-stitch.
 (You may have heard of PUR bound brochures; it's exactly the same thing.
 PUR is just the type of glue that we use in perfect bound booklet spines.
 It's flexible and tough, meaning that your brochure will open out better and last longer).

-It probably goes without saying that perfect bound books such as catalogues and brochures which have 100pp or more should have a decent cover (350gsm - 400gsm) combined with lamination and a thinner text paper (130gsm is a good choice).
+It probably goes without saying that perfect bound books such as catalogues and brochures should have a decent cover (350gsm - 400gsm) combined with lamination and a thinner text paper (130gsm - 170gsm are the best options).
 This will give you the perfect blend between durability, cost-efficiency and quality.

-If you need your brochure to really last long, then we'd recommend a section-sewn (or thread sewn) bound book.
-This is literally as it sounds - the book is bound together at the spine with actual thread before the cover is attached.
-If you're expecting your book to get a lot of use as well as last for years, then this is the one for you.
+If you need your brochure to really last long then we'd recommend a section-sewn (or thread sewn) bound book.
+This is literally as it sounds; the book is bound together at the spine with actual thread before the cover is attached.
+If you're expecting your book to get a lot of use and want it to last for years then this is the one for you.